 The real villain of The Last Jedi isn’t Kylo Ren, Supreme Leader Snoke, or even General Hux.
-It’s Poe Dameron.*** Yes, that Poe Dameron.
+It’s Poe Dameron.*** Yas, that Poe Dameron.
 The greatest pilot in the Resistance.
 The guy with killer taste in jackets.
-Finn's one true love.
-Call him what you want, but Poe Dameron has the most blood on his hands of practically anyone in The Last Jedi (the events of The Force Awakens notwithstanding).
+Finn’s one true love.
+Call him what you want, but we call Poe Dameron villain, as he has the most blood on his hands of practically anyone in The Last Jedi (the events of The Force Awakens notwithstanding).
 Go ahead and get your loud booing out of the way now, but if you search your feelings, you’ll know what I say to be true.

 The failure to hold Poe Dameron accountable for his actions and the toxic masculinity of said actions in The Last Jedi has been written about at length, but I would take things a step further and posit that in spite of Poe’s good intentions, his actions in The Last Jedi were selfish, treasonous, and genuinely villainous.
 From word one in The Last Jedi, Poe’s impulsive decision-making and Starkiller Base-sized ego gets his friends and allies killed, starting with the destruction of the Resistance’s entire bombing fleet.

 When he gets reprimanded and demoted by Leia for costing the Resistance countless lives and ships, does he take time to reflect on his actions?
 Absolutely not.
 Instead, he undermines the chain of command and authorizes a secret mission for Finn and Rose to sneak aboard the First Order’s flagship, which goes about as well as making yet another Death Star.
 If Poe had never authorized the mission, the First Order never would have learned about the Resistance transport ships making a beeline for Crait, so all their blood is on his handsome hands too.